rails/rails/guides/source/active_record_basics.md

 What is Active Record?
 ----------------------

-Active Record is the M in [MVC][] - the model - which is the layer of the system responsible for representing data and business logic.
+Active Record is part of the M in [MVC][] - the model - which is the layer of the system responsible for representing data and business logic.
 Active Record helps you create and use Ruby objects whose attributes require persistent storage to a database.

 NOTE: What is the difference between Active Record and Active Model?
-It's also possible to model data with Ruby objects that do *not* need to be backed by a database.
+It's possible to model data with Ruby objects that do *not* need to be backed by a database.
 [Active Model](active_model_basics.html) is commonly used for that in Rails, making Active Record and Active Model both part of the M in MVC, as well as your own plain Ruby objects.

-There is some industry jargon around the term "Active Record".
-Active Record in Rails is an implementation of a software architecture pattern by the same name.
+The term "Active Record" also refers to a software architecture pattern.
+Active Record in Rails is an implementation of that pattern.
 It's also a description of something called an [Object Relational Mapping][ORM] system.
 The below sections explain these terms:

 ### The Active Record Pattern